The Best Neuropathy Supplements

 4. Nerve Support Formula

 Online testimonials and feedback show that it is effective for neuropathy conditions.
-The only problem with this supplement is the worrying absence of ALA.
+The only problem with their ingredients is the worrying absence of ALA (Alpha Lipoic Acid).

 A reason for having this compound on top of the B-complex vitamins is its ability to promote the flow of oxygen and blood to the nerves limiting the damage caused by nerve inflammation.